 For centuries the islands were either inhabited by local tribes or visited by individual settlers, traders and even some of the most famous pirates.
-It was also a popular stopover for military forces.
-It was then populate by former slaves, therefore in it you can find people that speak English, Spanish and even French.
+It was also a popular stopover for military forces and was then populated by former slaves.
+Therefore, on Roatán you can find people that speak English, Spanish and even French.

-Remember that I said that Roatán was part of a reef complex along with two other Islands?
-This is one of them.
+Roatán is part of a reef complex along with two other islands, including Utila.
 Utila is slightly smaller and a better place to visit if you really want to get away from touristy stuff.

-The island is just as pretty as its neighbors, with its white sanded beaches, crystal clear water, amazing weather all of the time, tons of mall eateries along the beach and a few small but cute hotels.
+The island is just as pretty as its neighbors, with its white sand beaches, crystal clear water, amazing weather all of the time, tons of small eateries along the beach and a few small but cute hotels.

 The Island is actually a National Park in the Chiquirí Gulf of Panama that includes a marine reserve.
-It is also a bit different than the previous one because you will find it in the Pacific coast instead.
-In case you still need more reasons to it, what about the fact that UNESCO named it a world heritage site in 2005 due to its bio diversity and right natural resources?
+It is also a bit different than the previous one because you will find it on the Pacific coast.
+In case you still need more reasons to visit, what about the fact that UNESCO named it a world heritage site in 2005 due to its biodiversity and natural resources?

-Due to its ecological importance the Panamanian government decided to restrict the amount of people and tour operators that can visit the place.
+Due to its ecological importance, the Panamanian government decided to restrict the number of people and tour operators that can visit the place.
 They are rare but you will be able to find eco tours in the form of birdwatching, fishing and scuba diving.
 Of course, you can also hang out at the beach as long as you don’t damage the plants or leave any trash.

 If you are lucky you might even find one spot available to camp in its small ranger’s station.